nazim806/js-algorithm/README.md

 sumOfArgs.js

+Staircase algorithm:

 **Control-flow:**

-Even or Odd, Fizzbuzz, max number, Prime Number
+Even or Odd, Fizzbuzz, max number,

+Prime Number: The sieve of Eratosthenes is one of the most efficient ways to find all primes smaller than n when n is smaller than 10 million or so.

 countTruthy.js